Actual-Chat/actual-chat/docs/Tasks.md

     - Android: echo problem is still there, but only sometimes on S23
     - Android: language switch triggers "No mic access" modal [AK]
     - "No mic access" -> "OK" shouldn't be there / should have "X" instead
-    - "Open [Settings] to grant microphone access permission" should be a separate bullet point there
     - ~~iOS: background playback issues [AK]~~
     - ~~iOS 16.1.1 - exit on startup [AK]~~
     - ~~Hot restart / WebView close: make sure the old view doesn't record [AK]~~